vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Ollama models have a default context size of 4096 tokens.<br>
 4096 is low and will lead to poor quality results when submitting files or when pasting in a large amount of text.<br>
-Here we set a custom context size.<br>
+I've set a custom context size.<br>
-Setting large context sizes will slow down inference.<br>
+Note that setting large context sizes will slow down inference.<br>
-NUM_CTX = 10000
+NUM_CTX = 16000

 TEMPERATURE = 0.3
 TOP_K = 20